peterchang77/dl_tutorial/README.md

 ### Important Note

-You should try to complete steps (1) and (2) above several days BEFORE the session as a new AWS user will by default to complete a separate request for GPU-enable instances (requires up to 24 hours for approval).
+You should try to complete steps (1) and (2) above several days BEFORE the session as a new AWS user will by default need to complete a separate request for GPU-enable instances (requires up to 24 hours for approval).

 # Create AWS Instance